-Processing Facility in Delta, BC Canada
+Processing Facility in Delta, British Columbia, Canada

-In 2020 Swiss Water completed the construction of its new state-of-the-art Delta production plant.
-The plant is strategically located between two shipping ports, the Fraser Surrey Docs and GCT Canada/ Delta Port, which are within 15 and 22 kilometers respectively.
-This location is also within 3 kilometers from its Seaforth coffee storage facility.
+The Company's new state-of-the-art Delta production plant in Delta BC is strategically located between two shipping ports, the Fraser Surrey Docks and GCT Canada/ Delta Port, which are within 15 and 22 kilometers, respectively, of the Delta plant.
+This location is also within 3 kilometers of its Seaforth coffee storage facility.
+The Delta plant is also located within easy access to the South Fraser Perimeter Road, a four-lane highway that improved roads and bridges to transport people and goods in Metro Vancouver.